 These Strategic Objectives are further developed in the following Chapters of the LAP.
-The Objectives will be secured through the phased implementation of the Stillorgan Village Area Movement Framework Plan, through the implementation map 9: Strategy map of the Site Framework Strategies for the Key Development Sites and through the implementation of policies aimed at upgrading the provision of Community Facilities (outlined in Section 4.8).
+The Objectives will be secured through the phased implementation of the Stillorgan Village Area Movement Framework Plan, through the implementation of the Site Framework Strategies for the Key Development Sites and through the implementation of policies aimed at upgrading the provision of Community Facilities (outlined in Section 4.8).